turt2live/ietf-mimi-linearized-matrix/draft-ralston-mimi-linearized-matrix.md

 # State Events API

 Matrix, and therefore Linearized Matrix, tracks changes to the room as *state events*.
-State events have an event type and state key to differentiate them from room (or non-state) events.
+State events have both an event type and state key to differentiate them from room (or non-state) events.
 While history for state changes is stored in the room, only the most recent change for an event type and state key pair is considered "current state".
 For example, the current room name is the most recent `m.room.name` state event.

-As already mentioned in this document, a transport layer would be responsible for the request/response structure for this API, however a need would be present to send (arbitrary) state events, read those state events back, and read the whole of current state (including membership).
+As mentioned above, a transport layer would be responsible for the request/response structure for this API, however a need would be present to send (arbitrary) state events, read those state events back, and read the whole of current state (including membership).